Square Cyclone Separator with Laminarizer CFD Simulation: Fluent Tutorial

 Figure 1: The geometry of the laminarizers used in the Square Cyclone CFD model [1].

-Simulation Process: Modeling the Laminarizer Fluent Simulation
+Simulation Process: DPM and Laminarizer Setup in Fluent

 The geometry of laminarizers - square cyclone